-I've always been wanting to share more about my personal journey when it comes to finance - but it is sometimes quite tricky in the real world, due to the simple fact that we have to filter-out certain information to either safeguard ourselves or avoid awkward/negative sentiment when it comes to friend/peers (one of my friend had a fight with me for just sharing "too much info".
+I've always fancied the idea of sharing more about my journey when it comes to personal finance - but it is very tricky in the real world due to the simple fact that we have to filter out certain information to either safeguard ourselves or avoid awkward/negative sentiment when it comes to friend/peers (one of my friends had a fight with me for just sharing "too much info".
 Yup, reality stinks...)

 Life is unpredictable and before we know it, our life might have already come to an end.
 One thing for sure - I don't want to leave this world with a plenty long list of regrets (things not done) so I strive to enjoy live as much as I can, while being responsible to my personal finances.

-And although I had a good start mentioned above, I myself also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom - you can read more about my old story here.
+And although I have had a good start, I also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom - you can read more about my old story here.

-Fast forward to Oct 2020, I have managed to achieve an average of 36% savings rate for the past year.
+Fast forward to Dec 2020, I have managed to achieve an average of 42% savings rate for the past year.
 This may not seem much but I am very happy with where I am - compared to the times in 2019/2018 before I restarted my financial freedom journey where I have literally 0% savings rate, with RM0 emergency fund - you can read more about my years in review here.

 Now my goal is simple, and I'll list them down below (and perhaps update, when circumstance changes):